 What orders qualify for Clearpay financing?

-Buyers’ cart value must be between £30 – £900 to qualify for installments by Clearpay.
-Besides, before giving an instant approve to a buyer, Clearpay considers various factors, e.g. if it is a new or repeat user of Clearpay service, whether there are sufficient funds for the first installment amount on their credit card, how many “open” orders they have with Clearpay, etc.
+Buyers’ cart value must be between £30 – £900 to qualify for instalments by Clearpay.
+Besides, before giving an instant approve to a buyer, Clearpay considers various factors, e.g. if it is a new or repeat user of Clearpay service, whether there are sufficient funds for the first instalment amount on their credit card, how many “open” orders they have with Clearpay, etc.